The story started

 Thankfully that didn’t happen!

 I’m still here and I was given an opportunity to learn and grow.
 I wasn’t scrutinized for every small mistake I made, instead, I was guided on how I could improve.
-That has been my experience from the start, and if I could go back in time, I’d still choose to partner with Pearl Lemon.
+That has been my experience from the start, and if I could go back in time, I’d still choose to partner with Pearl Lemon Group.

 I generally don’t like pleasantries, but I think it’s a good idea that I introduce myself and give you a clear background story.